|

 RENEWABLE ENERGY SYSTEMS

-The system design is based on the installation of a 50kW Baxi Solo Innova 50 log boiler coupled to a hot water accumulator, which has been sized at 3,000 litre such that the boiler will hopefully only require to be fired once per day in the depth of winter.
+The photo shows Peter (left) handing over the completion certificate to Neil Buchan, CHS Technical Projects Manager.
+CLICK HERE for photos of the installation works and completed system.
+System Concept The system design is based on the installation of a 50kW Baxi Solo Innova 50 log boiler coupled to a hot water accumulator, which has been sized at 3,000 litre such that the boiler only requires to be fired once per day in the depth of winter.
 This approach will significantly reduce the operational burden on the volunteer staff manning the centre.
 Hot water for the underfloor heating system is drawn directly from the accumulator through a temperature balancing system.
 The domestic hot water is heated indirectly via a heat exchange coil within the accumulator.
 These are standard arrangements.
 Operation of the system has proven to be simple and reliable.
-One firing of the boiler every other day (April) has thus far provided sufficient heat to maintain a very comfortable 20 deg Centigrade within the Centre and plenty of hot water.
+One firing of the boiler per day during the winter months reduces to once every four days during the summer.
+The system always provides sufficient heat to maintain a very comfortable 20 deg Centigrade within the Centre 24/7 and plenty of hot water.
 Combustion of the logs (which are partly gassified) is total, with only trace ash powder and no smoke generated once the boiler is up to temperature.
+We have had quite a number of visitors who were considering the installation of a log burner, to the see our system in action.
+So far everyone has been impressed!!
 As discussed above, the system has also been designed to accommodate future addition of other renewable energy sources, which will be developed as funds become available.
 Such potential sources may include solar water heating, a ground source heat pump and ultimately, a micro wind turbine.
 In preparation for, and to complement and maximise utilisation of the renewable energy sources, the space heating design for the Castlehill Heritage Centre is based on the use of warm water (~50 deg C) underfloor heating, coupled with a high standard of installed thermal insulation.
 The underfloor heating system operates by circulating warm water through pipes buried in a sand screed underneath the floor surface.
 Heat transfer to the room occurs principally by radiation over the whole floor surface (as compared to a conventional radiator system which transfers heat mainly by convection from a very small hot surface).
 Air temperature at working level is therefore very even throughout the room.
+Not only is underfloor heating very efficient, using typically 10-15% less energy to achieve the same comfort conditions as compared to radiators, but the relatively large thermal mass of the floor structure operates as a secondary heat store.
+This assists the creation of a stable ambient environment within the building, essential to the preservation of the artefacts to be displayed and archived within the Castlehill Heritage Centre.
+The underfloor heating system also brings the added benefit of maximising the useable floor and wall space within the building, as there are no protruding radiators or pipe work.

 IHS specialise in the design of a range of fully integrated micro-renewable heating and cooling systems including underfloor heating, ground source heat pumps, solar panels and domestic water system.
 The company also delivers advice and consultancy services on a wide range of energy efficiency matters and is widely regarded as an industry expert in heating and cooling efficiency methods.
 Because of its low